Plugin-managed sessions

-However, scrapy-zyte-api also provides its own session management API, similar to that of server-managed sessions, but built on top of client-managed sessions.
+Plugin-managed sessions have an API similar to that of Zyte-managed sessions, but are built on top of user-managed sessions.

-However, scrapy-zyte-api session management is not a replacement for server-managed sessions or client-managed sessions:
+However, plugin-managed sessions are not a replacement for Zyte-managed sessions or user-managed sessions:

-• Server-managed sessions offer a longer life time than the client-managed sessions that scrapy-zyte-api session management uses, so as long as you do not need one of the scrapy-zyte-api session management features, server-managed sessions can be significantly more efficient (fewer total sessions needed per crawl).
+• Zyte-managed sessions offer a longer life time than the user-managed sessions that plugin-managed sessions use, so as long as you do not need one of the features of plugin-managed sessions, Zyte-managed sessions can be significantly more efficient (fewer session-initialization requests needed per crawl).

-Zyte API can also optimize server-managed sessions based on the target website.
-With scrapy-zyte-api session management, you need to handle optimization yourself.
+Zyte API can also optimize Zyte-managed sessions based on the target website.
+With plugin-managed sessions, you need to handle optimization yourself.

-• Client-managed sessions offer full control over session management, while scrapy-zyte-api session management removes some of that control to provide an easier API for supported use cases.
+• User-managed sessions offer full control over session management, while plugin-managed sessions remove some of that control to provide an easier API for supported use cases.

 Enabling session management